home • support • company • contact

 How do I synchronize folders?

-If you check 'Mirror folder contents' in the Options-General tab, Déjà Vu will delete any files from the destination folder which are no longer present in the source folder.
+If you check 'Mirrored synchronization' in the Options-General tab, Déjà Vu will delete any files from the destination folder which are no longer present in the source folder.
 Naturally, you should be careful when using this option.

 Mirroring is one-directional.
 In other words, it will make the destination folder look just like the source folder, but not the other way around.